Original air date: 2/20/1992

 Production code: 8F13

-where Homer and his homemade bat carry the power plants softball team into the championship game.
+A Baseball Episode where Homer and his homemade bat carry the power plant's softball team into the championship game.
 However, Mr. Burns hires a team of Major League Baseball players to guarantee a victory and win a million dollar bet.

 This episode contains examples of:

-- As Himself: Wade Boggs, Josť Canseco, Roger Clemens, Ken Griffey Jr., Don Mattingly, Steve Sax, Mike Scoscia, Ozzie Smith, and Darryl Strawberry are the ringers Mr. Burns hires.
-Musician Terry Cashman sings a version of his song "Talkin' Baseball" based on the events of the episode during the credits.
+- As Himself: Wade Boggs, José Canseco, Roger Clemens, Ken Griffey Jr., Don Mattingly, Steve Sax, Mike Scioscia, Ozzie Smith, and Darryl Strawberry are the ringers Mr. Burns hires, basically most of the big name baseball players of the early '90s.

 - Back for the Finale: Ozzie Smith appears on the ending group photo in astral form, due to being trapped in another dimension.

 - The Bad Guy Wins: Mr. Burns plays dirty in his bet against his Shelbyville rival and shows little regard for his own employees, hiring a bunch of ringers to replace the players on his company's baseball team.
 Even though it backfires and most of the ringers aren't able to make it to the final game, resulting in him wasting nearly half a million dollars, Burns still wins the bet and makes a net profit he doesn't deserve when his team wins.

 - Bait-and-Switch: When Homer chokes on a donut, Lenny looks for a first-aid chart and appears to find one for the Heimlich Maneuver, but he's actually making note of a notice for softball sign-ups.
 (Fortunately, Homer manages to cough up the donut.)